Rokasl/CS408_project/report/source/11_chapter_4.md

 #### Implementation

 This section focuses on explaining detailed implementation of the experimental abstract machine.
 It is defined as a function which takes in array of resumptions as an argument.
+The array "foo", described above will be used as a reference throughout this section.

 Modes are objects, which store current stack and computation.
-Below is shown initial definition of mode with starting values.
+Below initial definition of mode is shown with pre-set starting values.
 Because the starting stack is empty the "stack" parameter is defined as "null"; the "tag" is an expression type and if it is equal to "go", the machine must take "data" parameter, which is an index of the last element in array of resumptions, in order to retrieve next mode.